jermnelson/developing-sinopia-editor-react-redux/doc/outline.md

 Profiles.
 In the Library of Congress BFE, the UI solution was to open a Modal that would render the target Resource Templates propertyTemplates.
-Those propertyTemplates often reference further Resource Resources that require a new pop-up Modal until the user loses the context with a whole series of Modals layered on top of one ' another.
+Those propertyTemplates often reference further Resource Resources that require a new pop-up Modal until the user loses the context with a whole series of Modals layered on top of one another.

-In an early prototype, Astrid Usong, Sinopia's User Interface designer, came up with different approach that instead of using Modals, her design represented these relationships as an outline.
+In an early prototype, Astrid Usong, Sinopia's User Interface designer at Stanford Libraries, came up with different approach.
+Instead of using Modals, her design represented these relationships as an outline.
 When demonstrated during a Sinopia-focused pre-conference at the 2019 Code4Lib conference in San Jose, CA., the participants preferred the outline view over the pop-up modal because it was easier to keep the context of the